Developing Vacant Lots in NYC(Last Updated On: September 1, 2019)

 - Determine Proposed Building Use

 - Hire An Architect

 Vacant Land Zoning

 New York City is broken into different zoning districts.
 If you are looking to develop a vacant lot in NYC you will need to review the zoning in order to know what you can build.
 The process of assessing the zoning regulations on a property is called a zoning analysis.
 At our Architecture Firm in NYC we do Zoning Analysis all the time for properties in NYC.
+A zoning analysis is a Feasibility Study for Vacant Land Development.
 To learn more you can read another post we wrote about what goes into a Zoning Analysis.

 Determine The Proposed Building Use

 Usually when someone wants to develop a property, they have a specific building use in mind.
 This always makes it easier for an architect like me to determine the viability of the development.
 Sometimes the property owners acquire a parcel and then try to figure out what would be the optimal use.

 You will need an architect to develop a property in NYC or anywhere else.
 As an architect people always ask me when the right time is to hire an architect.
 It is never too early to hire an architect.
 We are often hired by clients even before they purchase property in order to assist in the decision-making process.
 This often includes performing zoning analysis and feasibility studies of lots to determine what can be developed.